Paekākāriki.NZ

 Predator Free Paekākāriki are helping villagers to get involved in backyard trapping by providing traps, peanut butter bait, resource material, and support networks.
 We are also undertaking predator control in parks and public reserves, targeting rats, mustelids and possums.

 To have any chance of ridding the village of predators we need to have traps in every 1 in 5 properties across Paekākāriki to ensure sufficient coverage.
-From the information we have at hand as @ end of 2022, we are sitting at about 1 in 10, halfway there!
+From the information we have at hand as @ end of 2023, we are sitting at about 1 in 10, halfway there!

-Traps for sale We have individual rat and mice traps for sale, and tunnel trap packages, which include free delivery in the village.
+Predator Free Paekākāriki have individual rat and mice traps for sale, and tunnel trap packages, which include free delivery in the village.
 The tunnel trap packages include a rat trap, a wooden tunnel, a jar of peanut butter bait, and instructions.
 The traps are easy to use, and safe for pets and kids.
-Complete the ordered form here.
+To order a trap complete the order form here.

 NOTE: we only supply traps to Paekākāriki residents.